markusmoenig/ForgedThoughts-Web/content/modeling/booleans/_index.md

 ![Groove Add](add_groove.png)

 The first argument defines the height of the groove and with the second you can model its width.
+The groove operator is a very useful tool for adding detail.

 ## Subtraction